ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* analysis_plies

-Analysis Plies of the Mapping Object
+Analysis Plies of the Mapping Object.

 <a id="compolyx.LayupMappingObject.base_element_material_handling"></a>

 #### *property* base_element_material_handling

 Whether the base-element material is removed or kept.
-Allowed string values: [‘retain’, ‘remove’]
+Allowed string values: [‘retain’, ‘remove’].

 <a id="compolyx.LayupMappingObject.base_element_rosette_selection_method_type"></a>

 #### *property* base_element_rosette_selection_method_type

 Selection method of the coordinate systems for the base elements.
-Allowed string values: [‘minimum_distance’, ‘minimum_distance_superposed’]
+Allowed string values: [‘minimum_distance’, ‘minimum_distance_superposed’].

 <a id="compolyx.LayupMappingObject.base_element_rosettes"></a>

 #### *property* base_element_rosettes

-List of rosettes used to orient the lost elements
+List of rosettes used to orient the lost elements.

 <a id="compolyx.LayupMappingObject.base_material"></a>